 Collagen as a Protein powder

 Collagen isn’t a great protein powder because it’s not a complete protein.
-That means that it doesn’t have all the essential amino acids that we don’t get from food.
+That means that it has a limiting (ie – inadequate amount) amino acid – tryptophan – one the essential amino acids that we don’t get from food.

 Here’s a chart showing how collagen stacks up to soy and whey protein powders.

 Eh.
 Not great.